CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Events/Events/PlayerCrafted.md

-# PlayerCraftedIn
+# PlayerCrafted

-The PlayerCraftedIn Event is fired whenever a player crafts something.
+The PlayerCrafted Event is fired whenever a player crafts something.

 ## Event Class
 You will need to cast the event in the function header as this class:
-`crafttweaker.event.PlayerCraftedInEvent`
+`crafttweaker.event.PlayerCraftedEvent`
 You can, of course, also [import](/AdvancedFunctions/Import) the class before and use that name then.